CSE237SP2021/project-manyrubrics/README.md

 - A teacher should be able to edit a past rubric

 ### What user stories do you intend to complete next iteration?
+- A teacher can produce grades for different classes
+- A student should be able to test what grade they will receive in a class by putting in their scores
+- A teacher should be able to get a file with their students' final grades

 ### Is there anything that you implemented but doesn't currently work?